Jaxreissner/universe-connect/README.md

 - Players can host or join community-created rhythm servers.
 - Each server connects to **Universe**, the shared database of scores.
-- The **Universe Connect** layer adds a social touch, letting users view rankings, friend players, and celebrate milestones.
+- The **Universe Network** layer adds a social touch, letting users view rankings, friend players, and celebrate milestones.

 ---